 Research from National Summer Learning Association shows:

-- Many students lose two to three months of reading and math skills every summer.
+- Many students lose reading and math skills every summer.

 - 9 out of 10 teachers spend at least three weeks re-teaching lessons at the start of the school year.